DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/variables-and-variations.md

 ### Deleting a Variation

-A Variation may be deleted at any time by clicking the X on the Variation column of the Code Variables page.
+A Variation may be deleted at any time by clicking the edit icon on the Variation column of the Remote Variables page.
 Variations that are currently being used in any **Enabled** environment cannot be deleted.
 First remove any audience being targeted by this Variation prior to deletion.